chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Feature Overview
 - Inserts __Pandoc Citation Syntax__ (`[@citekey]`), supporting page numbers & multiple citations (`[@citekey, p.
 23; @citekey, p.
 42]`).
 Can also be configured to use __LaTeX__, __Multi-Markdown__, __eta templates__, `[[wikilinks]]`, or `#tags` as citation format.
 - __app-independent:__ works system-wide, in every text field of every app.
-- __Smart Search:__ search for citekeys, authors, title, publication, keywords (tags), include or exclude authors in *et al*, tab-completion, fuzzy-matching, sorting recently used entries to the top, …
+- __Smart Search:__ search for citekeys, authors, title, publication, keywords (tags), include or exclude authors in *et al*, tab-completion, fuzzy-matching, sorting recently used entries to the top.
-- __Feature-rich:__ paste single-entry bibliographies, open URLs, open or create literature notes, attach PDFs, search for `.csl` files online, …
+- __Feature-rich:__ paste single-entry bibliographies, open URLs, open or create literature notes, attach PDFs, search for `.csl` files online, and more.
 - __Blazingly Fast:__ considerably quicker than any other citation pickers (;~200&nbspms to fully reload a library with ~4000 entries).
 - __Simple Installation:__ no dependencies, no required plugins, no setup.
 Just enter the path to your `.bib` file.
-- __Minimalistic reference manager__: add or remove entries the BibTeX library, automatically rename and file PDFs, parse single entries, …
+- __Minimalistic reference manager__: add or remove entries the BibTeX library, automatically rename and file PDFs, parse single entries, and more.
 - __Obsidian integration:__ When located in an [Obsidian](https://obsidian.md/) vault, literature notes are automatically opened or created in Obsidian instead of the default markdown app.

 ## Table of Contents